Colearo/HuhuSeg/README.md

 The TO-DO below shows what I have done and the next-steps :
 - [x] Implementation of MMSEG segmentor
 - [ ] Optimization for dictionary indexing
-- [ ] Recognization of Chinese person names
+- [ ] Named Entity Recognition
 - [ ] Keywords extraction
+- [ ] Extraction of topic-phrase for news

 ## Referrence
 [1] [MMSEG: A Word Identification System for Mandarin Chinese Text Based on Two Variants of the Maximum Matching Algorithm](http://technology.chtsai.org/mmseg/)